edkvm/ctrl/docs/reason.md

 Developers spend a lot of their time on routine and mundane tasks
-like migration, data entry, data enrichment, data processing, connecting between variuos apis and ect.
+like migration, data entry, data enrichment, data processing, connecting between various apis and ect.

 Those task are usually not directly business related and time spent on them
-is minimal, though usually wasted.
+is minimal, though usually wastful.

 The tasks are considered a disposable solution to a very specific problem they
 are not designed to be used again.
 Unfortunately it is usually not the case and